 (c) you told us before we accepted your order that delivery within the delivery deadline was essential.

-(c) make changes to the product as requested by you or notified by us to you (see clause 6).
+(b) make changes to the product as requested by you or as required by us (see clause 6).

 8. Your rights to end the contract

-(a) If what you have bought is faulty or misdescribed you may have a legal right to end the contract (or to get the product repaired or replaced or a service re-performed or to get some or all of your money back), see clause 11;
+(a) If what you have bought is faulty or misdescribed you may have a legal right to end the contract (or to get the product repaired or replaced or to get some or all of your money back), see clause 11;

 (b) If you want to end the contract because of something we have done or have told you we are going to do, see clause 8.2;